Campus Expansion

 • State-of-the-art LED light fixtures with precision optics will keep light on the field.

 • Additional light beyond field boundaries will be minimal.
-See chart of official foot-candle measurements here.
+See chart of foot-candle measurements here.

 • Example of actual field installation here.